jamiemcstay/Project-1/README.md

 #### Singer Image

->I wanted to break up the sections of content on the homepage, and as I had seen on multiple other band websites there had been imagery of the band on the site.
-So, I found an image on unsplash that I used.
+>I wanted to break up the sections of content on the homepage, and as I had seen on multiple other band websites there had been imagery of the band on the site that can create a sense of familiarity with with the fans/users.

+I found an image on unsplash that I used for this purpose.
 However, when enlarged the image was pixilated and didn't look right.
 I then processed the image through the open art AI application that sharpened the image, and changed the singer from male to female, and then fullfilled its purpose on the homepage.

 ![Image of lead singer on homepage](docs/lead-singer.png)

 #### Tours section on Home Page

+>This section is a summary of the main tours page, but can entice a user who is interested in going to a show to purchase a ticket, or click the more dates button and view all the dates of upcoming shows.

->I had seen a lot of other websites that had a few tour dates on the homepage that would then link to a page or external site where an entire touring schedule could be reviewed by the visitor, so I included that as the second section on the homepage.
-The tour dates information was in a column in mobile and using flex those columns were changed to rows to fill the surplus space.
+The tour dates information is a flex column on mobile and using flex and changed to rows to fill the surplus space on larger screens.

 ##### Desktop